FactoryBoy/factory_boy/docs/reference.rst

             >>> # An alternate value may be passed for 'now'
             >>> OrderFactory(now=datetime.datetime(2013, 4, 1, 10))
             <Order: started 2013-04-01 09:00:00, paid 2013-04-01 09:10:00>

+        .. versionadded:: 2.4.0

+.. class:: Factory

+    .. note:: In previous versions, the fields of :class:`class Meta <factory.FactoryOptions>` were defined as class attributes on :class:`Factory`.
+This is now deprecated and will be removed in 2.5.0.

+              .. attribute:: FACTORY_FOR

+                  .. deprecated:: 2.4.0
+                                  See :attr:`FactoryOptions.target`.

+              .. attribute:: ABSTRACT_FACTORY

+                  .. deprecated:: 2.4.0
+                                  See :attr:`FactoryOptions.abstract`.

+              .. attribute:: FACTORY_ARG_PARAMETERS

+                  .. deprecated:: 2.4.0
+                                  See :attr:`FactoryOptions.arg_parameters`.

+              .. attribute:: FACTORY_HIDDEN_ARGS

+                  .. deprecated:: 2.4.0
+                                  See :attr:`FactoryOptions.hidden_args`.

+    **Class-level attributes:**

+    .. attribute:: _meta

+        .. versionadded:: 2.4.0

+        The :class:`FactoryOptions` instance attached to a :class:`Factory` class is available as a :attr:`_meta` attribute.

+    .. attribute:: _options_class

+        .. versionadded:: 2.4.0

+        If a :class:`Factory` subclass needs to define additional, extra options, it has to provide a custom :class:`FactoryOptions` subclass.

+        A pointer to that custom class should be provided as :attr:`_options_class` so that the :class:`Factory`-building metaclass can use it instead.

     **Base functions:**